 - Preheat oven to 350 degrees F.

-- Combine coconut oil and coconut palm sugar.
+- In a separate bowl, combine coconut oil and coconut palm sugar

-- Melt coconut oil for coating and place in a bowl.
+- Place melted coconut oil in a small bowl.

 - In a separate bowl combine coconut palm sugar and cinnamon for coating.

-- For each donut hole dip into coconut oil using one hand and roll in cinnamon+coconut palm sugar mixture with the other hand.
+- For each donut hole dip into coconut oil using one hand and roll in cinnamon+coconut palm sugar mixture with the other hand until fully coated.

 JOIN THE THM NEWSLETTER

 Join 10,000+ members of the THM Community to get access to exclusive recipes, healthy lifestyle tips and behind-the-scenes news from our team!